Email Newsnotes and receive a notice each time a new issue is posted.

 Other cabin fever treatments, conventional & unconventional:

 The Cookbook Club meets monthly to trade recipes and try new foods.
 Bring homemade food and copies of the recipe to hand out to your fellow cookbook aficionados.

-The Crochet Club meets monthly to share patterns, trade tips, show off projects and stitch.
+At the Hook & Needles Club you can share patterns, trade tips, show off projects and stitch.
 Teens and adults may drop in any time from 5:00 to 7:00 pm.
 Come whether you are a beginner, an expert, or somewhere in between.

 Bring your own supplies.

 Interested in participating in a writers group, to inspire and support each other?

 Whether you are, or aspire to be, a published author or just write for your own enjoyment and to entertain friends and family you are welcome.

 Monthly meetings will include activities to get writing juices pumping, opportunities to share and critique, and a chance to encourage and be encouraged in the writing life.